Kassimali/phishing-email-investigation/README.md

 ## Steps I Took

-1. **Email Analysis:** Downloaded the email file and opened it using Notepad++ in a controlled Windows lab environment.
+1. **Email Analysis: Downloaded the email file and opened it using Notepad++ in a controlled Windows lab environment.
+I then identified the sender's domain and checked its reputation on VirusTotal.

-2. **Base64 Decoding:** Used CyberChef to decode Base64-encoded content found in the email.
+2. **Base64 Decoding of the text:** Used CyberChef to decode Base64-encoded content found in the email.

-3. **File Extraction and Identification:** Copied the PDF's Base64 content into CyberChef, decoded it, and converted the output to hexadecimal to examine its file signature (magic number).
+3. **File Extraction and Identification:** Copied the raw Base64 text into CyberChef and decoded it.
+I then applied the Hex operation to identify the file's magic number and determine its actual file type.
+After confirming the file type, I removed the Hex operation in CyberChef.
+The file turned out to be a ZIP archive, so I saved it as a `.zip` file for further analysis.

 4. **File Signature Verification:** Used Gary Kessler's File Signature Analysis resource to identify the actual file type based on its magic number.